DECISIONS ALREADY MADE

 About TIFF Next Wave

 The TIFF Next Wave Film Festival is steered by the TIFF Next Wave Committee, an advisory committee made up of 12 youth dedicated to bringing quality film programming to youth in Toronto.
 The tastes and interest of each Committee member are reflected in the film selections.
 Preference will be given to films not previously screened at a festival in Canada.
-In its second year the festival had an attendance of over 2,500.
+In its third year the festival had an attendance of over 2,500.

 This year's festival runs from February 13 to February 15, 2015.